Project Information

 Strategy development.

-In Stage 1 we received close to 800 contributions, which helped us understand the transport needs and aspirations of our diverse city stakeholders.
+In stage 1 we received close to 800 contributions, which helped us understand the transport needs and aspirations of our diverse city stakeholders.

 While some participants are seeking actions to make driving to/from and through the city more convenient, the overwhelming sentiment from city stakeholders is one of change towards prioritising public transport, walking/wheeling and cycling, and redesigning streets to improve accessibility, safety, comfort and experience for all users.